Civic Health

 After their delegation completes all Youth and Government events for the year, and once they have finished administering the Youth Civic Health Survey, all champions will submit their end-of-year report.

-This report asks for a summary of their progress towards each Civic Health Goal, as well as any lessons learned that they want to build into delegation planning for future years.
+This report asks for a summary of their progress towards the goals they set in their certification form, as well as any lessons learned that they want to apply in future years.

 Over the summer, the Y’s Civic Health Advisor will review your report and analyze the data from your school’s survey responses and provide you with a summary of the results.